 Participant raising leg at a 45° angle on the side.

-Acquire and save all frames where the femur and pelvis are visible in both fluoroscopy camera views [1].

-SCREEN: Acquiring and saving frames where the femur and pelvis are visible in both fluoroscopy camera views.

 For the dynamic hip joint center or star-arc activity, have the participant stand in the field of view of the dual fluoroscopy system [1] and raise and then lower their leg anteriorly at 45-degree increments up to 180 degrees [2], ending with a posterior raise followed by lowering of the leg [3].